 Chocolate Mint (Mentha piperita): Some people think this tastes like a combo of chocolate and peppermint.
-Nice bronze-green leaves.. and as I mentioned, it can be used as a tea and as one of the main ingredients in Chocolate Mint Pots de Creme.
+Nice bronze-green leaves..
+It can be used as a tea and as one of the main ingredients in Chocolate Mint Pots de Creme.

 Delphinium "Kissed by Chocolate"

-Dahlia 'Karma Choc': Not certain of the scent on this but it has a very dark color like chocolate.
+Dahlia 'Karma Choc': Not certain of the scent, but it has a very dark color like chocolate.

 |Columbine chocolate soldiers|

 Foxglove (Digitalis 'chocolate') now this is literally a Dying for Chocolate plant as foxglove is a poisonous plant also: Digitalis Lanata 'Cafe Creme'; Digitalis parviflora 'Milk Chocolate'

 Sweet William (Diantush 'Bittersweet William')

 Carolina allspice (Calycanthus floridus): Deciduous shrub with maroon brown flowers (cinnamon-spiced, bittersweet chocolate fragrance)

 Himalayan Honeysuckle: (Leycesteria formosa) is a large shrub.
 Dark maroon to brown flowers followed by berries with a chocolate-caramel flavor.
 Can be invasive.